Understanding GDPR: What You Need to Know in 2025

 Remember: even if there’s no obligation to comply with Article 27, you may still likely have to comply with the GPDR more generally.
 Not appointing a representative doesn’t give you a free pass.

-How to Nominate a GDPR Representative
+How to Designate a GDPR Representative

 Do you need a GDPR representative?
 It’s important to follow the regulation’s guidelines when selecting one.